Cooperation for the promotion of human biomonitoring

 The HBM Expert Group convenes at the beginning and in autumn of every year to select the substances for which methods are to be developed and to discuss the individual critical steps of this development.

-Exclusion of substances for which an HBM method exists, either for the compound itself or for its active components or metabolites (related research in “The MAK Collection for Occupational Health and Safety” and laboratory list of the IPASUM (Institute and Outpatient Clinic of Occupational, Social, and Environmental Medicine, Erlangen)
+Exclusion of substances for which an HBM method exists, either for the compound itself or for its active components or metabolites (related research in “The MAK Collection for Occupational Health and Safety” https://onlinelibrary.wiley.com/doi/book/10.1002/3527600418 and laboratory list of the IPASUM (Institute and Outpatient Clinic of Occupational, Social, and Environmental Medicine), Erlangen).
+If the methods found seemed not appropriate for this cooperation (e.g. not sensitive enough) an intense study of the provided methods was performed.

-The HBM expert group’s first discussion on appropriate substances was based on the list which was drawn up.
+The finally compiled list built the bases for further discussions on appropriate substances within the HBM Expert Group.
 Subsequent meetings have focused on a regular review of international chemical lists.
 Recommendations of the participating institutions to take up new substances are heard, and toxicological fact sheets are used to determine the substance’s appropriateness for the cooperative project.

 The results of the HBM Expert Group’s discussion generate a list of proposed substances, which features about ten chemicals every year and for which there was sufficient data available to classify them as eligible for the cooperation project.